Home

 The Aroma will tease your senses.

 This trail is a nice easy climb, mostly along an old gravel road.
 Where it is in the forest is not too steep and the trail through the beautiful cedars is devoid of roots.
-The trail through the deep forest soon gives way to shrub and alpine meadows covered with beautiful wild flowers and heather.
+The whistler trails through the deep forest soon gives way to shrub and alpine meadows covered with beautiful wild flowers and heather.

 For most of the year this whole area is blanketed with more than 30 feet of snow.
 By July the summer sun has removed most of it and now it’s time for the bugs.
 Be certain to take both bug repellent and sun screen.